pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 7.0.0

 Redact the client command argument specified at the given position.
 Redacted arguments are obfuscated in user facing commands such as SLOWLOG or MONITOR, as well as never being written to server logs.
 This command may be called multiple times on the same position.

 Note that the command name, position 0, can not be redacted.

-Returns `REDISMODULE_OK` if the argument was redacted and `REDISMODULE_ERR` if there was an invalid parameter passed in or the position is outside the client argument range.
+Returns `PHARMAVILLAGEMODULE_OK` if the argument was redacted and `PHARMAVILLAGEMODULE_ERR` if there was an invalid parameter passed in or the position is outside the client argument range.

 <span id="RedisModule_GetClientCertificate"></span>